-What Is The Best Substitute For Madeira Wine
+What is the Best Substitute For Madeira Wine?
+[Chef’s Tips]

-But if you want to try such a recipe and can’t find Madeira, is there a way to replace it without compromising on the taste?
+But if you want to try such a recipe and you can’t find Madeira (or can't drink it), is there a way to replace it without compromising on the taste?
 Let’s find it out.

-Madeira is a fortified wine obtained through fortification after fermentation.
+Madeira is obtained through fortification after fermentation.
 A grape distillate or brandy is added to the base wine when the fermentation is over.